-23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. Which period of time will be granted by the Courts in order for the claimants to take legalaction on the merits?

-Normally, the Court grants 20 working days for presentation of the action on the merits if the case the Spanish Courts are competent.
+Normally, the Court grants between 30 to 90 days for presentation of the action on the merits if the case the Spanish Courts are competent.